 In May 2014, the FASB issued an amendment to the accounting guidance related to revenue recognition.
 Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers: Topic 606, provides for a single comprehensive principles based standard for the recognition of revenue across all industries through the application of the following five-step process: Step 1-Identify the contract(s) with a customer, Step 2-Identify the performance obligations in the contract, Step 3-Determine the transaction price, Step 4-Allocate the transaction price to the performance obligations in the contract, and Step 5-Recognize revenue when (or as) the entity satisfies a performance obligation.
-The new guidance is effective prospectively for annual periods beginning after December 15, 2016.
-The FASB has proposed to defer the effective date of this ASU for reporting periods beginning after December 15, 2017.
-Early application is not permitted.
-We are evaluating the impact that adopting this prospective guidance will have on our consolidated financial statements, including the method of adoption.
+The new guidance is effective for annual periods beginning after December 15, 2017.
+We are evaluating the impact that adopting this guidance will have on our consolidated financial statements, including the method of adoption.